Plaster by Orciani

 Limestone plaster is Plaster by Orciani’s coined name for a single-coat smooth plaster with integral mineral pigment, troweled in one pass over a prepared substrate.
 Specify it for residential interiors that want soft mineral color, a quiet matte read at three meters, and a wall that breathes with the building.

-A note on the name up front.
 “Limestone plaster” is a name the studio coined for a specific finish we offer.
-Technically it is a one-coat smooth plaster with color added to the material itself.
+Technically, it is a one-coat smooth plaster with color added to the material itself.
 We call it limestone plaster because that is what the wall reads as when the work is done: soft, mineral, the color sitting inside the surface rather than painted onto it.
 The name is ours.
 The finish is honest about what it is.

 What the wall is, in plain language: a single pass of smooth plaster, pigmented before it goes on, troweled flat over a properly prepared substrate.
 The color is integral, mixed into the material.
-Nothing is layered over it.
-Nothing is glazed onto it.
+Nothing is layered over it, nothing is glazed onto it.
 The trowel does the work, the pigment does the work, and the wall is what it is when the studio leaves the room.

 Material and method

 The coat sequence is one.
 A single pass of the pigmented plaster, troweled smooth over the prepared substrate.
 This is what separates limestone plaster from a multi-coat lime build like the kind specified for a heavier traditional scratch-body-top sequence.
-The discipline here is different.
+The discipline is different.
 With one coat, the substrate preparation has to be exact, the pigmented mix has to be consistent across the batch, and the trowel has to lay the material down evenly across the wall in a single working session per face, wet-on-wet so the seams between sections vanish before the plaster begins to set.

 Substrate prep does the quiet work that the single-coat application depends on.
 On gypsum board the studio runs a bonding primer keyed to the plaster, with attention to corner reinforcement and any joint detailing that has to disappear under the smooth surface.
-On a sound brown coat the prep is lighter, but the principle is the same: the wall the plaster goes on has to be ready to carry a single pass without telegraphing anything underneath.
+On a sound brown coat, the prep is lighter, but the principle is the same: the wall the plaster goes on has to be ready to carry a single pass without telegraphing anything underneath.

 Color tuning happens at the sample stage and only at the sample stage.
 Once the spec is set and the material is mixed for the wall, the pigment is the pigment.
 That is why the sample-board pass matters: it is the moment to get the tone right under the room’s own light, against the floor and the trim and the daylight that will live with the wall.
 Approval at the board is approval of the wall.